 Meet Nicole Heinen

+Ms. Heinen holds a Bachelors in Music from the Eastman School of Music and a Masters in Music from UW-Madison.
 Her repertoire includes but not limited to Die Königin der Nacht (Die Zauberflöte), Juliette (Roméo et Juliette), Gilda (Rigoletto), Konstanze (Die Entführung aus dem Serail), La Fée (Cendrillon), Marie (La Fille du Régiment), Cunegonde (Candide), and Cleopatra (Giulio Cesare).